lsst/rtn-032/index.rst

 Authentication and Authorization Mechanism in DRP
 =================================================
 Rubin Data Release Production will use X509 and VOMS for authentication and authorization.
-The Virtual Organization (VO) name for Rubin is "lsst".
+The Virtual Organization (VO) name for Rubin is **lsst**.
 Administrators can register themselves at the `Rubin VOMS server <https://voms.slac.stanford.edu:8443/voms/lsst>`_, subject to approval (a X509 certificate needs to be loaded in the web browser in order to access the VOMS server URL)

 Rubin will use the following VO attributes for Panda job execution and data movement.

 * **/lsst**: for Rucio download
-* **/lsst/Role=pilot**: for Panda (production) job submission and Rucio upload and download
+* **/lsst/Role=pilot**: for Panda (production) job submission and Rucio upload, download and deletion
 * **/lsst/Role=ddmopr**: for Rucio data transfer, upload, download and deletion

 Specification of Computing Element (CE)
 =======================================
 Rubin recommends their DFs to use a `ARC-CE version 6 <http://www.nordugrid.org/arc/arc6/admins/ce_index.html>`_ as the gateway to their local batch systems.
 Rubin's workflow management system, Panda will submit jobs to the ARC-CE via its REST interface.
-The ARC-CE should be configured to support the VO attributes listed in the above :ref:`Authz section<AA-mechanism>`.
+Rubin ARC-CEs should be configured to support the VO attributes listed in the above :ref:`Authz section<AA-mechanism>`.

-In addition, the following are also needed on the ARC-CE host in order for it to function:
+In addition, the following are also needed on a ARC-CE host in order for it to function:

-#. /etc/grid-security/certificates (or another location defined by Unix environment variable $X509_CERT_DIR).
+#. /etc/grid-security/certificates (or another location defined by Unix environment variable **X509_CERT_DIR**).
-#. /etc/grid-security/vomsdir (or another location defined by Unix environment variable $X509_VOMS_DIR).
+#. /etc/grid-security/vomsdir (or another location defined by Unix environment variable **X509_VOMS_DIR**).
 #.
 A client tools/library to submit jobs to DF's local batch system.

 HTCondor-CE version 8 and early releases of version of 9 are also supported.
 But HTCondor-CE will